VOCALIST CHRISTINE MILD RETURNS TO THE RED BARN WITH A STELLAR NEW SHOW

 The scene is a fishing lodge in rural Georgia often visited by “Froggy” LeSueur, a British demolition expert who occasionally runs training sessions at a nearby army base.
 This time Froggy has brought along a friend, a pathologically shy man named Charlie who is overcome with fear at the thought of making conversation with strangers.
 So before departing, Froggy tells all assembled that Charlie is from an exotic foreign country and speaks no English.
 Once alone, the fun really begins, as Charlie overhears more than he should from those who feel secure he doesn’t understand a word being said.
 That he does fuels the nonstop hilarity of the play and sets up the wildly funny climax in which things go uproariously awry for the bad guys, and the good guys emerge triumphant.

-“The Foreigner” stars David Black, Marjorie Paul Shook, Chase Naylor, Cassidy Timms, Thomas Masat, Brian Robinson, and Iain Wilcox.
+“The Foreigner” stars David Black, Chase Naylor, Cassidy Timms, Thomas Masat, Brian Robinson, and Iain Wilcox.
 It will be directed by Joe Kinosian, who Key West theater buffs will remember as the writer and star of “Murder For Two”, the outrageous and very funny two-man show that played the Red Barn in 2017.
 Kinosian, invited by artistic director Joy Hawkins to return and direct this opening show, is thrilled to be back in Key West.

 “It’s a hilarious and very funny play – probably one of the funniest ever written,” Kinosian said, “but it’s also one of the most moving stories I’ve seen.
 The audience will be surprised by how much they like the characters and are rooting for them against all odds.
 It’s one of a kind.”